aashishvasu/OpenComposite/README.md

 Download Visual Studio 2017 and it's C++ package.
 This may work on older versions of VS, but that break at any time.

-After cloning this repository, you must download [LibOVR](https://developer.oculus.com/downloads/package/oculus-sdk-for-windows/).
-The archive should contain a single folder, named `OculusSDK`.
-Place this into the `libs/libovr` folder in the repository root.

 Next, if you want to use Vulkan support (enabled by default, remove `SUPPORT_VK` from the preprocessor definitions to compile without it), then download a [slimmed down copy of the Vulkan SDK with only `.lib` files and the headers](http://znix.xyz/random/vulkan-1.1.85.0-minisdk.7z),